openpowerquality/docusaurus/docs/cloud-migration.md

 There is a large list of docker functions and aliases for interacting with docker at https://github.com/openpowerquality/opq/blob/master/util/system/system-utils.sh .

 Copy this file into each user's home directory at `~/system-utils.sh`.
 Then, at the end of each user's `~/.bashrc` file, add the line `source system-utils.sh` so that you can access these utilities from the command line.

+### Setup Public Key Authentication
+On the server, generate a new key pair.

+`ssh-keygen -t rsa -b 4096`

+Then, for each user, copy the contents of their `~/.ssh/id_rsa.pub` file into the server's `~/.ssh/authorized_keys` file.
+If `~/.ssh/authorized_keys` does not exist on the server, create it.

 ## Test the Installation
 If everything goes well, you should now be able to access OPQView at the new endpoint.
 In our case, you can navigate to https://ics02.colo.hawaii.edu .